lli289/CourseraDataScienceFoundationsusingRSpecializaiton/Peer Bank/Lexical Scoping.md

 # Peer-graded Assignment: Programming Assignment 2: Lexical Scoping

 ## For this assignment, you need to do the following:
-* Write makeCacheMatrix.
+* Write function makeCacheMatrix.
+  + This function creates a special matrix object that can cache its inverse.
-* Write cacheSolve.
+* Write function cacheSolve.
+  + This function computes the inverse of the special matrix returned by makeCacheMatrix.
+If the inverse has already been calculated (and the matrix has not changed), then the cachesolve should retrieve the inverse from the cache.
 * Fork the [ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2) repo.
 * Commit and push.
 * Copy and paste the link to the repo.